Beef Protein Isolate vs Whey: Which is Best for You?

 Whey is often found in three forms: whey concentrate, whey isolate, and whey hydrolysate.
 Each offers varying protein content and processing levels.

-Key benefits of whey protein include:
+Key benefits of whey protein includes:

 Fast absorption: Whey is known for being quickly digested and absorbed by the body, making it perfect for post-workout recovery (2).